Analyzing Transformers in Embedding Space: Aligning Models in Embedding Space

 \subsection{Layer Alignment}

-\paragraph{Experimental Design} Taking our approach to the extreme, the embedding space is a universal space, which depends only on the tokenizer, and in which Transformer parameters and hidden states reside.
-Consequently, we can align parameter vectors from different models in this space and compare them even if they come from different models, as long as they share a vocabulary.
+\paragraph{Experimental Design} Taking our approach to the extreme, the embedding space is a universal space, which depends only on the tokenizer, in which Transformer parameters and hidden states reside.
+Thus, we can align parameter vectors from different models in this space and compare them even if they come from different models, as long as they share a vocabulary.

-To demonstrate this, we use MultiBERT \citep{sellam2022multiberts}, which contains 25 different instantiations of BERT initialized from different random seeds.
-We take parameters from two MultiBERT seeds and compute the Pearson correlation between their projection to embedding space.
+To demonstrate this, we use MultiBERTs (\citep{sellam2022multiberts}; License: Apache-2.0), which contains 25 different instantiations of BERT-base (110M parameters) initialized from different random seeds.\footnote{Estimated compute costs: around 1728 TPU-hours for each pre-training run, and around 208 GPU-hours plus 8 TPU-hours for associated fine-tuning experiments.} We take parameters from two MultiBERT seeds and compute the correlation between their projections to embedding space.
 For example, let $V_A, V_B$ be the FF values of models $A$ and $B$.
 We can project the values into embedding space: $V_A E_A, V_B E_B$, where $E_A, E_B$ are the respective embedding matrices, and compute Pearson correlation between projected values.
 This produces a similarity matrix $\Tilde{\mathcal{S}} \in \mathbb{R}^{|V_A| \times |V_B|}$, where each entry is the correlation coefficient between projected values from the two models.
-We bin $\Tilde{\mathcal{S}}$ by layer pairs and average the absolute value of the scores in each bin (different models might encode the same information in different directions, so we use absolute value) to produce a matrix $\mathcal{S} \in \mathbb{R}^{L \times L}$, where $L$ is the number of layers.
-Specifically, the average (absolute) correlation between vectors that come from layer $\ell_A$ in model A and layer $\ell_B$ in Model B is registered in entry $(\ell_A, \ell_B)$ of $\mathcal{S}$.
+We bin $\Tilde{\mathcal{S}}$ by layer pairs and average the absolute value of the scores in each bin (different models might encode the same information in different directions, so we use absolute value) to produce a matrix $\mathcal{S} \in \mathbb{R}^{L \times L}$, where $L$ is the number of layers -- that is, the average (absolute) correlation between vectors that come from layer $\ell_A$ in model A and layer $\ell_B$ in Model B is registered in entry $(\ell_A, \ell_B)$ of $\mathcal{S}$.

 Last, to obtain a one-to-one layer alignment, we use the Hungarian algorithm \citep{hungarian}, which assigns exactly one layer from the first model to a layer from the second model.
-The algorithm's objective is to maximize, given a similarity matrix $\mathcal{S}$, the sum of similarities of the chosen pairs, such that each index in one model is matched with exactly one index in the other.
+The algorithm's objective is to maximize, given a similarity matrix $\mathcal{S}$, the sum of scores of the chosen pairs, such that each index in one model is matched with exactly one index in the other.
 We repeat this for all parameter groups ($\WQ, \WK, \WV, \WO, K$).

 \paragraph{Results and Discussion} Figure~\ref{fig:param_alignment} (left) shows the resulting alignment.
 Clearly, parameters from a certain layer in model $A$ tend to align to the same layer in model $B$ across all parameter groups.
 This suggests that different layers from different models that were trained separately (but with the same training objective and data) serve a similar function.
 As further evidence, we show that if not projected, the matching appears absolutely random in Figure~\S\ref{fig:param_alignment} (right).
 We show the same results for other seed pairs as well in Appendix~\ref{appendix:alignment_extra}.